confetti-framework/docs/container.md

 <a name="the-make-method"></a>
 #### The `make` Method

-You may use the `make` method to resolve a class instance out of the container.
-The `make` method accepts the name of the class or interface you wish to resolve:
+You may use the `make` method to resolve a struct instance out of the container.
+The `make` method accepts the name of the struct or interface you wish to resolve:

     $api = $this->app->make('HelpSpot\API');